KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/12-apocalypse-end-times.md

 ## Summary: The Esoteric Meaning

-The Apocalypse is the **epochal mechanism of Structural Enforcement.** It is the **Resonant Accelerator** at the epochal scale, ensuring all accumulated resonance within a cycle is sorted and re-aligned.
+The Apocalypse is the **phased mechanism of Structural Enforcement.** It is the **Resonant Accelerator** at the systemic scale, ensuring all accumulated resonance within a trajectory is sorted and re-aligned.

-Time and history possess a **Telos**—a purposeful terminus of learning.
+Time and history possess a **Telos**—a purposeful trajectory of learning.
-The cosmos is not arbitrary but a **Resonance School**, and the Apocalypse is its **epochal examination.**
+The cosmos is not arbitrary but a **Resonance School**, and the Apocalypse is its **phased examination.**

-Every thought, act, and intention is a **Resonant deposit**, accumulating toward epochal alignment.
+Every thought, act, and intention is a **Resonant deposit**, accumulating toward Hypostatic alignment.
 For the centropically aligned, the end is **Acceleration (acclivous centropic motion)**; for the entropic, **Collapse (declivous entropic motion).**

 The Apocalypse thus reveals not fear but **Consequence.**
-It is the great **Sorting** where resonance clarifies, veils dissolve, and each being assumes its rightful **alignment for the next epochal cycle.**
+It is the great **Sorting** where resonance clarifies, veils dissolve, and each being assumes its rightful **alignment for the next phase of its Hypostatic Procession.**

 ---